Creating a Business-Friendly Regulatory Environment

 Barriers to business can involve legislation, regulation, fees, permits, licenses, paperwork, standards, processing times, guidelines, filing and certification requirements, reporting, investigation, inspection and enforcement practices, and any procedures that affect the efficiency of government services for the individuals, organizations and businesses served.

 The regulatory and compliance burden poses a serious problem for small businesses, mainly due to excessive regulatory processes putting immense strain on business resources.
 The disproportionate impact on small firms is especially important given that SMEs are a critical driver of our economy locally, provincially, and nationally.
-The costs of complying with regulations represent a significant proportion of overhead expense and net margin for business and slow the development of new infrastructure projects without proper justification.
+The costs of complying with regulations represent a significant proportion of overhead expense and net margin for businesses, and slow the development of new infrastructure projects without proper justification.

-The lack of clarity when accessing information and assistance results in frustration for many companies as there is difficulty in identifying the most appropriate individuals in government to provide concrete answers.
+The lack of clarity when accessing information and assistance results in frustration for many companies, as there is difficulty in identifying the most appropriate individuals in the government to provide concrete answers.
 The problem is further compounded by various interpretations of policy guidelines and inconsistencies in approach by some municipal representatives.
-We must shift from zero-tolerance, process-focused enforcement to a discretionary, outcome-sensitive approach.
+We must shift to an outcome-sensitive approach that considers variances, alternative solutions and inter-departmental coordination to encourage development..
 In enforcement, there must be a clear accountability framework for regulators.
-With the current legislation, local businesses must
+With the current legislation, local businesses must absorb the costs in the process-focused approach; regulators have no disincentive to imposing unnecessary requirements, which creates delay, confusion, or contradictory instructions for a regulated company.

-Applicants for permits and projects require access to knowledgeable and appropriate employees, including more senior staff, safety code officers (building inspectors), etc. Municipal support staff should be more thorough and better prioritize projects to present requirements the first time an applicant meets with the City department.
-Applicants are often frustrated when new requirements are implemented with subsequent meetings on the same project.
-Excessive role specialization results in a significant knowledge deficit when City staff change or leave roles.
+Applicants for permits and projects require access to knowledgeable and appropriate employees, including more senior staff, safety code officers (building inspectors), etc. Municipal support staff should be more thorough and better prioritize projects to present the requirements the first time an applicant meets with the City department.
+Applicants are often frustrated when new requirements are implemented in subsequent meetings on the same project.
+Excessive role specialization also results in a significant knowledge deficit when City staff change or leave roles.

 Analysis